 If you are adding text to a video, keep it short and make sure it is easy to read.
 If text is proving hard to read create a slightly opaque background behind it.

 If you are looking for a video clip.
-Check out our publications page for links to Royalty Free videos.
+Check out our Food Start-up page for links to Royalty Free videos.

 Videos for Instagram should be < 1 minute.
 Square is the best format.
 Select a cover for your Instragram video that best represents the video.
 In the edit stage of uploading the video, there’s a tab at the bottom to select “Cover” and you can drag the slider along the length of the video to select the best “image”.
 It does not need to be the first frame of the video.
 Choose a cover that isn’t blurry or distorted by a moving frame in the video.
 Creating a better image will help your videos perform better and invite more engagement.